Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Results

-where $\boldsymbol{d}$ is data vector, $\boldsymbol{m}(\boldsymbol{\theta})$ is emulator's prediction, and $C$ is the covariance matrix as defined in equation~\ref{eq:cov}.
-The prefactor $\frac{n-p-2}{n-1}$ accounts for the unbiased inverse covariance matrix estimator as suggested by \cite{cov}, where $n$ is the total number of realizations and $p$ is the dimension of the data vector.
+where $C_{\text{fid}}$ is the covariance estimated from the 500 realizations of the fiducial cosmology (Equation~\ref{eq:cov}).
+We therefore obtain an estimate of the emulator covariance as

+where $\rm diag()$ represent diagonal matrix.
+Because no clear off-diagonal residuals are observed, though there are moderate statistical fluctuations due to the limited test set size, we include only the diagonal contribution from $C_{\rm emu}$ and retain the off-diagonal structure from $C_{\rm fid}$.
+The final covariance used in the likelihood analysis is

 We derive posterior probability distributions with the nested sampling Monte Carlo algorithm MLFriends \cite{MLFriends14,MLFriends19} using the \texttt{UltraNest}\footnote{\url{https://johannesbuchner.github.io/UltraNest/}} package \cite{UltraNest}.
 The nested sampling algorithm explores parameter space globally in an unsupervised manner, proceeding without problem-specific tuning until reaching a well-defined convergence \cite{NestedSampling23}.
 Compared to Markov Chain Monte Carlo (MCMC), nested sampling is better suited for complex, high-dimensional posteriors with nonlinear parameter correlations.

 We compare the cosmological constraints from Betti curves with and without RSD effect, and also present the constraints from combining Betti curves and power spectrum.
 Beyond the fiducial box size (1 Gpc/$h$), we also conduct parameter recovery tests for Betti curves on sub-box simulations to assess the influence of cosmic variance on inference results.